BOOK A TABLE IN ONE OF OUR RESTAURANTS

 Basic Roulette Rules

-The basic roulette rules are fairly simple.
-It’s a numbers game!
-A roulette table consists of a wheel, a ball, and a ‘layout’ (which shows the numbers from the wheel and other bets available.
+A roulette table consists of a wheel, a ball, and a ‘layout’ (which shows the numbers from the wheel and other bets available).
 All you need to do is place your bets onto the layout based on which number you think the ball is going to land in at the end of its spin.
-The roulette ball is spun by the croupier in the opposite direction to that of the wheel, and all players will be casting a keen eye over where it is likely to stop.

 Each roulette table has “colour” chips specific to that table and player, so you purchase your chips at the table you intend to play.

-When you decide to stop playing you must exchange any “colour” chips for “cash value” chips with the croupier.
+When you decide to stop playing you must exchange any chips for “cash value” chips with the croupier.
 These can then be used at other gaming tables or exchanged for cash at the Cash Desk.